 Aston Villa 2-2 Arsenal (2008)

-However, roared on by the home crowd, Villa would strike back via a Gareth Barry penalty, before centre-back, Zat Knight lashed home in the last minute to share the spoils in what was an action-packed affair.
+However, roared on by the home crowd, Villa struck back via a Gareth Barry penalty, before centre-back Zat Knight lashed home in the last minute to share the spoils in what was an action-packed affair.